 Step 1: Medical Care.

 First and foremost is your health.
-Seek medical attention for your symptoms.
+Seek medical attention for your symptoms when there is mold in the workplace.
 Be sure to get copies of medical records regarding your exam and treatment.
 Being examined by a physician and following their medical advice is always first priority.

 Step 2: Notify your employer.

 Following your initial medical treatment, notify your employer.
 Do not wait.
 In Illinois, you have only a short time to notify your employer of the injury.

 Being exposed to toxic mold is scary.
 Details are easy to overlook.
 Write down what you remember about your surroundings, any odor, and your health while at work as opposed to being at home or on weekends.
 Do not share these notes with anyone other than your attorney who will find these enormously helpful in fighting for you.

 Step 4: Notify your union.

 If you’re a member of a union, make your steward aware of your injury.
 Your union can provide significant help.